campaignmonitor/shell/CONTRIBUTING.md

     In the PR description include:

     > This fixes #71.

+    Once the PR is merged (let's say the PR is number 72) then add the following in the corresponding GitHub issue:

+    > Fixed in #72.
 - [ ] If suitable for a visual test then create a test, [see here](test/README.md).
 - [ ] Make sure all Sass compiles:
   - `cd test`